 Participating in the 3MT can be a way for you to develop important communication and research skills, and to participate in the building of research culture at Michigan Tech.
 Cash prizes are also available to the top competitors and the people’s choice.

 This year’s competition will be held on Thursday, November 4, starting at 12.00 PM.
 Participants will be broken up into heats and compete for head to head.
 Each heat will be judged by a panel of 3 judges.
 The winners of these heats will then move on to the finals, where the top 10 will face off.
 At the end of the finals, a winner and runner-up will be selected.
 There will also be a People’s Choice award for the competitor that was the audience’s favorite.

-The preliminary heats will be held virtually.
+The preliminary heats will be held in the MUB Ballroom.
 The number of competitors to move on from each heat will depend on the total number of participants, with an equal number being selected from each heat.